ibrahimdxyz/posty/README.md

  - password: 123

-**Note:** The app might more receive updates adding more features in the near future.
+**Note:** The app might receive more updates in the near future that'd be adding more cool features.